 According to John Doerr (the celebrated Venture Capitalist who popularized the OKR framework), there are 5 key elements of OKRs

-Focus: Companies should define not more than 3 – 5 Objectives and less than 5 Key Results per Objective.
+Focus: Companies should define not more than 3 – 5 OKRs per team, department, or level, and less than 5 Key Results per Objective.

 Alignment: Research indicates that over 85% of corporate employees are unaware of organizational strategy and goals.
 OKRs solve this problem by ensuring that the Corporate goals (OKRs) are cascaded to department and team goals through top-down assignment or bottom-up alignment.

 Commitment: Commitments are OKRs that should be achieved without fail in the chosen time period.
-(Example: 100% of employees to be given sexual harassment awareness training this quarter).
+(Example: 100% of employees to be given bias awareness training this quarter).

 Tracking: OKRs should be tracked every week.
 The metrics for the various Key Results are established at the beginning of the quarter and will be used for monitoring and tracking.